AnthonyBronca/TypeScript-Course/README.md

 - Basic syntax and types in TypeScript
 - Union and Intersection types
-- Quiz

 ### Chapter 2: Advaned Types and Features

 - Type aliases and interfaces
 - Type guards and assertions
 - Optional chaining and nullish coalescing
-- Chapter 1 and 2 Coding Test
+- Chapter 1 and 2 MC Test
+- Chapter 1 and 2 Problems

 ### Chapter 3: Classes and inheritance